phe2189/corrTests/README.md

 # corrTests
-Group Sequential Monitoring and Study Design for Time-to-Event Endpoints in Overlapping Populations test
+Improved Rejection Boundary With Flexible Efficiency Allocation for Time-to-Event Endpoints in Overlapping Populations